PramodKumavat7758/QuizeApp/README.md

 ## Features

-- Add a new employee with their details.
+- Add a new questions / create quiz by selecting random questions and categories.
-- Update existing employee details.
+- Update / Delete existing questions.
-- Delete employee records.
+- Delete user record.
+- Register new user.
-- Display a list of all employees in a table.
+- Display a list of all users.
+- Score displayed for correct quiz answer.
+- Login / Logoout support using spring security.
+- Check user answer with existing answer from database.
+- Validation provide better security
+- Url endpoint security.

 ## Technologies Used
 --------------------------------------------------------------------------------------------------------------------